Could National Health Insurance Ever Become a Reality In South Africa?

 Competition Commission Health Market Inquiry

-The Competition Commission Health Market Inquiry has held several meetings in 2016 throughout South Africa to discuss this white paper with interested parties,
+The Competition Commission Health Market Inquiry held meetings in 2016 throughout South Africa to discuss this white paper with interested parties,

 Some of the submissions made are of note:

 Dr Aaron Motsoaledi stated that government intention was to phase in the national health insurance over 14 years.
 (This will be in three phases (5ys, 5yrs and finally four years)